mattias-p/impart/README.md

 was a very simple programming language with arithmetic and conditionals and not much else.
 Definitions were added to support bigger programs and aid maintenance of them.

+The name is short for image partition.
+It also alludes to how a structure of domains is imparted to the image.

 ## Roadmap